mattrrubino/rps15/README.md

 The project outline is available on [Google Drive](https://docs.google.com/document/d/1x0xAeOwBHWjecVnfBTDeRkyU-r3mhlzBU-41T72Rxng).

 ## Setup
 This section describes how to set up the project for development.
-It will assume that you have cloned the repository using either `git clone https://github.com/mattrrubino/cse312-group-project.git` or `git@github.com:mattrrubino/cse312-group-project.git`.
+It will assume that you have cloned the repository using either `git clone https://github.com/mattrrubino/cse312-group-project.git` or `git clone git@github.com:mattrrubino/cse312-group-project.git`.

 ### Frontend
 TODO